 And what will rise from its ashes.

 The presence of advertising in our daily lives is akin to that of water in the life of a fish.
-It’s everywhere, and yet often, we remain oblivious to it, at least consciously; blind to the brightly colored billboard on the highway, or the flashing neon lights outside of a roadside motel.
+It’s everywhere, and yet often, we remain oblivious to it — blind to the brightly colored billboard on the highway, or the flashing neon lights outside a roadside motel.
 Our conscious minds, however, were never the targets of traditional advertising.
-The most effective advertising campaigns of the last fifty years were the ones we eventually forgot were there — the McDonald’s television ads delivered to us as children; the Coca-Cola slide in left field at AT&T park in San Francisco; the slogans that somehow made insurance more than a hedge against disaster. (“You’re in good hands”, “Nationwide is on your side!”, “15 minutes could save you 15% or more on car insurance”, “Esurance — insurance, for the modern world”, “Like a good neighbor, State Farm is there!”, to name a few.
-Also, I recalled those without external aid — such is the effectiveness of long-term, large-scale advertising campaigns.)
+The most effective advertising campaigns of the last 50 years were the ones we eventually forgot were there — the McDonald’s television ads delivered to us as children, the Coca-Cola slide in left field at AT&T park in San Francisco, the slogans that somehow made insurance more than a hedge against disaster. (“You’re in good hands”, “Nationwide is on your side!”, “Like a good neighbor, State Farm is there!”)

-In the old world, there was no effective way to target individuals searching for niche products, so the companies that succeeded offered products that appealed to broad swaths of people, and advertised by reaching thousands, and in many cases, millions of people at once.
-The companies who ran successful advertising campaigns through these mediums, then, tended to be of a certain ilk: restaurant chains, car brands, department stores, insurance agencies, or brands under the umbrella of a larger consumer goods company.
+In the old world, before Facebook and Google, there was no effective way to target individuals searching for niche products, so the companies that succeeded offered products that appealed to broad swaths of people, and advertised by reaching thousands, and in many cases, millions of people at once.
+The companies that ran successful advertising campaigns through these mediums tended to be of a certain ilk: restaurant chains, car brands, department stores, insurance agencies, or brands under the umbrella of a larger consumer goods company.

 This doesn’t mean there was never value in the shotgun approach, defined by blasting ads to huge audiences and seeing what sticks.
 Coca-Cola and McDonald’s used it to ensure that today, there are few soda machines in the world devoid of Coke, and likely even fewer adults in the United States who do not recognize the golden arches as a symbol of consistency.
 Similarly, every time I’m hungry in an airport, I end up at McDonald’s, not because it’s the best, but because it’s what I know — and I know it for no other reason than that its brand has been subliminally imprinted in my brain so often that it has become the default option for food when I don’t know where to go, or simply don’t want to waste time thinking about it.
 This is the power of branding.

-Tothis day, McDonald’s advertising campaigns target massive, heterogeneous audiences, because their products appeal to the median consumer.
-Watching McDonald’s television ads in which five millennials, all of different racial backgrounds, but none deeply attached to one; all lean and attractive, but none intimidatingly so, mill about, dancing and smiling while consuming small portions of McDonald’s food, is a reminder that McDonald’s isn’t trying to appeal to some of us — they’re trying to appeal to as many of us as they can, and reaching the median consumer does just that.
+To this day, McDonald’s advertising campaigns target massive, heterogeneous audiences, because its products appeal to the median consumer.
+Watching McDonald’s television ads in which five millennials — all of different racial backgrounds, but none deeply attached to one; all lean and attractive, but none intimidatingly so — mill about, dancing and smiling while consuming small portions of McDonald’s food, is a reminder that McDonald’s isn’t trying to appeal to some of us .
+It’s trying to appeal to as many of us as it can, and reaching the median consumer does just that.
 Politicians use this strategy, too, and the ones who do it best get elected.
 Should they focus too heavily on fringe voters, they risk not garnering enough votes.
 The same applies to companies of the old world — there was little precedent for appealing to a niche market, and few means to do so.
-Thus, the successful companies of the old world, like the successful politicians of both that world, and today’s, appealed to the median, because there was no other way to win.
+Thus, the successful companies of the old world, like the successful politicians of both that world and today’s, appealed to the median, because there was no other way to win.

 Dollar Shave Club’s success indicates that shotgun advertising will fade over the decades to come.
-Companies that serve the masses will be replaced by companies that serve niches, because the latter will take advantage of the decreased distribution costs and grassroots marketing opportunities that the internet provides.
-As this happens, and information about both buyers and suppliers becomes more and more perfect, the advantages enjoyed by producers of homogenous products like the Big Mac and Coke will dissipate, and their products will lose market share to more targeted, higher quality products that take advantage of unique, niche markets that were never able to be recognized, or more correctly, monetized, in the old world of advertising.
+Companies that serve the masses will be replaced by companies that serve niches, because the latter will take advantage of the decreased distribution costs and grass-roots marketing opportunities that the internet provides.
+As this happens, and information about both buyers and suppliers becomes more and more perfect, the advantages enjoyed by producers of homogeneous products like the Big Mac and Coke will dissipate, and their products will lose market share to more targeted, higher-quality products that take advantage of unique, niche markets that were never able to monetized in the old world of advertising.
 The internet, the data it generates, and the companies that own and utilize that data best, will be the driving forces behind the monetization of niches.

 “You want to know who you really are? asks Dataism.
 “Then forget about the mountains and museums.
 Have you had your DNA sequenced?
 No?!
 What are you waiting for?
 Go and do it today.
 And convince your grandparents, parents, and siblings to have their DNA sequenced too — their data is very valuable for you.
 And have you heard about these wearable biometric devices that measure your blood pressure and heart rate twenty-four hours a day?
 Good — so buy one of those, put it on and connect it to your smartphone.
 And while you are shopping, buy a mobile camera and microphone, record everything you do, and put it online.
 And allow Google and Facebook to read all your emails, monitor all your Likes and clicks.
 If you do all that, then the great algorithms of the Internet-of-All-Things will tell you whom to marry, which career to pursue, and whether to start a war.” — Yuval Noah Harari, Homo Deus

-The perfection of data will, eventually, give rise to a world in every consumer can be paired up with goods that meet their biological tendencies, rather than their consumptive ones.
+The perfection of data will, eventually, give rise to a world in which every consumer can be paired up with goods that meet his or her biological, rather than consumptive, tendencies.
 This world will also be devoid of branding, because in a world that relies on perfect information, there will be no need for branded trust.
-The cheaper of two identical goods will always and everywhere be purchased, as opposed to what happens now, when a consumer pays more for Motrin, the brand, than Ibuprofen, the drug, even though they’re the same thing.
-Once perfect information becomes a reality, there won’t be just a few over-the-counter meds to alleviate pain, rather there will be hundreds, or even thousands depending on the specific needs of the niche markets.
+The cheaper of two identical goods will always and everywhere be purchased, as opposed to what happens now, when a consumer pays more for Motrin, the brand, than ibuprofen, the drug, even though they’re the same thing.
+Once perfect information becomes a reality, there won’t be just a few over-the-counter meds to alleviate pain; rather there will be hundreds, or even thousands depending on the specific needs of the niche markets.
 The purpose of advertising in this world will be to pair niche consumers, whose needs were never profitable enough to be met, with niche products, whose production was never profitable enough to be realized.

 Given all of this, advertising as we’ve always known it — large-scale campaigns predicated on instilling subconscious intuition in consumers — will die.
 What will rise from its ashes be unlike anything we’ve seen before.
 It will not subject us to a menu of mediocrity; rather, the algorithms buried within the walls of companies like Google and Facebook will deterministically present us with our best options for everything, because they will know us best.
 At first, consumers may rebel, like they did with GPS in cars, or online shopping.
 But as they realize that they are better served by allowing algorithms to take care of the decisions they once relied on their own autonomy to make, they will make the shift.
 It will not happen overnight, but it will happen.